dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 # Security Considerations

-The Wrong-Recipient header will contain the recipient address, but that is already exposed in other header fields like To:.
+The Wrong-Recipient header field will contain the recipient address, but that is already exposed in other header fields like To:.

 The user ID of the recipient with the sending service may be exposed